 - Shift to chest and inhale for another 3 seconds

 - Total Cycle time should be around 10 seconds

 Continue that procedure for at least 3 minutes.
 Don't think about exact figures.
 This procedure is necessary to fill your oxygen levels up and make the whole exercise easier for you.
 Your body supports you with a whole bunch of additional features while not breathing.
-This is called the Mammalian Dive Reflex, which I will cover in another hub.
+This is called the Mammalian Dive Reflex, which I will cover in another article.
 Simply put, it modifies your body's behaviour to support the condition of holding your breath.
-Don't worry about it, it happens automatically.
+Don't worry about it; it happens automatically.

 Step 4: Take Your Final Breathe and Relax

 After you have followed the breathing rhythm for about 3 minutes it is time to increase the amount of air you inhale.
 Take 2 more deep inhales, which may take you a little bit longer than the ones before.

 After doing that, you take another really deep breath and shut your mouth.
 Fill your lungs completely.
 You should feel the pressure in your chest.
 Let no air getting out or in.
 Stay calm and relaxed.